Wayne Connolly

 Over his career, Wayne has worked with hundreds of bands and artists.
 In 2006.
 Youth Group’s single ‘Forever Young‘ reached Number 1 on the Australian charts.
 That year Wayne also received two ARIA nominations for his work with both Youth Group and The Vines.
 The following year Wayne received two ARIA Awards for Best Producer and Best Engineer for his work with Josh Pyke on the album Memories and Dust.

-In 2009, Wayne produced the first solo album for Something for Kate’s Paul Dempsey, Everything Is True achieved Gold status, and in 2010 Wayne won the ARIA for Engineer of the year for his work with Dempsey.
+In 2009, Wayne produced the first solo album for Something for Kate’s Paul Dempsey.
+Titled Everything Is True, the album achieved Gold status, and Wayne won an ARIA for his work with Dempsey.

 Alberts

-Through his work with Dallas Crane,Wayne developed a close relationship with their label, Alberts – the record label which is also Australia’s oldest music publishing company.
+Through his work with Dallas Crane,Wayne developed a close relationship with their label, Alberts – also Australia’s oldest music publishing company.

-Artists Wayne recorded in the studio at Alberts included Hungry Kids of Hungry, The Paper Kites, All Our Exes Live in Texas and Boy and Bear, as well as iconic artists such as Neil Finn, The Living End and Jimmy Barnes for an Easybeats tribute album.
+Over the following years, Wayne recorded many artists in the studio at Alberts including Hungry Kids of Hungry, The Paper Kites, All Our Exes Live in Texas and Boy and Bear, as well as Neil Finn, The Living End and Jimmy Barnes for an Easybeats tribute album.

 In 2011, Wayne produced two tracks at Alberts that reached the top 20 of Triple J’s Hottest 100 – Boy and Bear’s version of Crowded House’s ‘Fall At Your Feet’ and Cloud Control’s ‘There’s Nothing in the Water We Can’t Fight’.